Do you want to start Homeless Shelter business plan?

 Marketing Strategy

 Starting a homeless shelter home needs consistent contributions and investments.
 And investments to start a homeless shelter are not so simple to come by.
-Jack and Penny, while learning how to open a shelter for homeless, learned that constantly approaching new investors was key.
+Jack and Penny, while learning how to open a shelter for homeless, realized that constantly approaching new investors was key.
 So, along with keeping their current investors up to date, they also approached other investors such as those who provided funds for home inventory business plan and other opportunities.

 6.1 Competitive Analysis